tcondit/PNNL/slide-outline.md

 * Stack Description
- * Here's a reasonable base stack with minimal security (AWS naming conventions)
+ * Here's a base stack with minimal security, and no failover/HA (AWS names)
    * a private network (virtual public cloud)
    * virtual machines (EC2 instances)
    * publicly routeable IP address (elastic IP)
-    * if needed, may have a public IP address
+    * if needed, instances may have public IP addresses
    * firewall rules (security groups)
    * subnets
    * routes
    * default gateway (internet gateway)
- * I'm not going to stand up all of this today (what a cop out!)
- * TODO image (HashiConf?)
+ * Between a default VPC and Terraform, we'll get most of this "for free"

 * The big deal about Terraform
  * I mentioned some features earlier
   * (create stacks; multiple providers; preview changes; reproducible)
- * Those translate into benefits:
+ * Features translate to benefits
   * Efficiency, reuse
    * Share your infrastructure as code
    * Federate your servers if you want